erojascornejo10-tech/reading-notes/102/Reading2.md

-Touch- a utility primarily used for two main purposes, creating empty files & updating file timestamps.
+* _touch_ - A utility primarily used for two main purposes: creating empty files & updating file timestamps.